-- enjoying Morning Prayer with discussin at 9am on Saturdays via zoom.
+- enjoying Morning Prayer with discussion at 9am on Saturdays via zoom.

-- On Sunday mornings the eucharist will be celebrated by a priest in our Benefice, on behalf of our benefice.
-This Communion service will be livestreamed to our facebook page at 10am, and shortly afterwards be available on the Engage page of this site, and on our telephone catch up line.
+- On Sunday mornings we have a 10am Communion service at All Saints' Ripley.
+This Communion service will also be livestreamed to our facebook page at 10am, and on the Engage page of this site, and shortly after on our telephone catch up line.
 It is sadly not possible to attend this service in person at the current time.

 - We have a local phone number that can be called to listen to recordings of morning prayer, and communion services - 01423 222470.

 - All Saints' Church, Ripley is now open for private prayer through the week.

 - St. John's Church, Bishop Thornton, is now open for private prayer on Wednesdays and Sundays 8am-4pm.

 - St. Andrew's Burnt Yates is now open for private prayer on Wednesdays from 12 noon to 4pm.

 We would also remind people that there are other easily accessible ways to remain a part of the worshipping part of the church at a distance - for instance: